lellasone/printrbot-bed-visualizer/README.md

 ./meshscan -v -x 150 -y 150 -s 25 -l -p /dev/ttyACM0
 ```

+__Serial Errors__
 Unless your system is very similar to mine you may need to change the port and
 baud rate arguments.
 The baud rate is a product of the firmware installed on
 your printer, and the comport is a product of the order in which devices are
 connected to your computer.
 Both can be found in your g-code sender.
 A good
 default comport for ubuntu is '/dev/ttyACM0' and a good default guess for
 windows is 'COM0'.

+__M114 Read Error on Scan Start__
+Larger printers may take longer then the default time to execute their startup
+script depending on the options used.
+This can cause an error where the script
+begins it's scan while the printer is still leveling the bed.
+To deal with this
+increase the `--start_delay` argument.

 #### Reading the plot